oriolpascual9/Decentralized-Agent/README.md

 ### plan
 - Recompute plans with all vehicles and all tasks to see if there is any improvement
 - Use SLS teachers code?

+### To-Do
+- Fix Q-table
+- Implement centralized
+- Modify bidding rounds to use A* only till car has <= 5.
+Then use Centralized code
+- Avg minimum for base bid
+- Modify A* to output the intermediate plan representation (If Time)